mgreiler/se-unlocked/Transcripts/EP_64_Nicolas_Dular.md

 problems to you to tell you about problems.
 And I ideally I do this as well.
 Like I tell my manager, Hey, I'm not effective to speak in this case because it's so hot in Austria right now.
-But maybe about something personal I'm I'm struggling with and as a manager I do not recommend going into, into deaf her.
+But maybe about something personal I'm I'm struggling with and as a manager I do not recommend going into, into deaf hear.

 Like, you should hear them, you should tell them like, Hey, I understand you.
 And it's totally okay, but I'm not the right person to, to talk through this.
 Right.
-We fortunately have services at, at kLab that can help, like we have modern health, for example where you have coaching sessions and therapist sessions.
+We fortunately have services at, at GitLab that can help, like we have modern health, for example where you have coaching sessions and therapist sessions.